Fort Nogent as it is now and where I enlisted in 1982

 At Aubangue you can change your name if you wish and start a new life.
 There could be an issue with what you choose as your name though.
 One poor Frenchman thought it would be good to change his name to ‘Cheetah’ as in scary wild leopard thing.
 Trouble was that when you pronounce this in French it’s not Che its shi – so all the English started walking up to him and saying ‘Hi shitter’.
 Even now it makes me laugh.
 After a while, he asked why the English were all being so friendly to him and changed it to something less ‘warlike’.

-A very close friend and ex Sargent from the Scots Guards changed his name to Winston x.
+A very close friend and ex Sargent from the Scots Guards changed his first name to Winston.
 As in Winston Churchill.
 The trouble was the French guy in the office recorded it as Wonston.
 From then on he was Wonston – not Winston- and it didn’t take long to wind him up about it over a beer or two!

-The induction took about three weeks and then we were taken to Castelnaudary to start training.
+The induction took about three to six weeks and then we were taken to Castelnaudary to start training.

 ‘Castel’ the main gate